ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-autotune.rst

 :ref:`Maximum Response Gain<AUTOTUNE_GN_MAX>`
 ---------------------------------------------

-Specifies the maximum response gain to be used to tune the Rate D, Rate P and Angle P gains.
+The :ref:`AUTOTUNE_GN_MAX<AUTOTUNE_GN_MAX>` parameter specifies the maximum response gain to be used to tune the Rate D, Rate P and Angle P gains.
 The response gain is the output of the response divided by the input.
 It is recommended that 1.8 to 2.0 be used for pitch and roll axes as these axes are typically more lightly damped.
 It is recommended that 1.0 to 1.4 be used for the yaw axis.

 :ref:`Minimum Test Frequency<AUTOTUNE_FRQ_MIN>`
 -----------------------------------------------

-Specifies the minimum frequency in radians per second used during the dwell or frequency sweeps.
+The :ref:`AUTOTUNE_FRQ_MIN<AUTOTUNE_FRQ_MIN>` parameter specifies the minimum frequency in radians per second used during the dwell or frequency sweeps.
 For frequency sweeps, this will be the starting frequency.
+The default value is good for helicopters with rotor diameters less than 1.4 meters.

 :ref:`Maximum Test Frequency<AUTOTUNE_FRQ_MAX>`
 -----------------------------------------------

-Specifies the maximum frequency in radians per second used during the dwell or frequency sweeps.
+The :ref:`AUTOTUNE_FRQ_MAX<AUTOTUNE_FRQ_MAX>` parameter specifies the maximum frequency in radians per second used during the dwell or frequency sweeps.
 For frequency sweeps, this will be the ending frequency.
+The default value is fine for helicopters with rotor diameters greater than 1.2 meters.
+Consider raising to 100 radians/sec for helicopters with rotor diameters less then 1.2 meters.

 :ref:`Velocity P Gain<AUTOTUNE_VELXY_P>`
 ----------------------------------------

-Specifies P gain for velocity feedback.
+The :ref:`AUTOTUNE_VELXY_P<AUTOTUNE_VELXY_P>` parameter specifies P gain for velocity feedback.
 This aids the AutoTune in maintaining aircraft position during the frequency sweeps and dwells.
 Keep this at 0.1 unless the aircraft is drifting more than 10 meters during the dwell and frequency sweeps.
 It only affects position holding while the aircraft is oscillating during these tests.
 In between the oscillations, it may drift.
 This gain will not help with that.

 Preparing for AutoTune